kartikperisetla/kartikperisetla.github.io/_pages/projects.md

 </h3>
 <img class="thumbnail" src="/assets/img/satori.png" width="360px" height="180px" border="0px"/>
 <p>
+    <h4> Developed a Machine Learning framework for Bing's Knowledge Graph that is helping selectively ingest knowledge from the web</h4>
     Joint work with <a href="https://www.microsoft.com/en-us/research/people/silviu/"> Silviu Cucerzan</a>

     Worked on coming up with a Machine Learning framework for detecting whether information extracted from crowdsourced